dylmye/aws-python-twitch-eventsub-to-discord-webhook/README.md

 <!--
 title: 'AWS Twitch EventSub to Discord Webhook'
-description: 'This template takes go-live events from Twitch EventSub, and publishes the events through a Discord Webhook.'
+description: 'This template takes go-live events from Twitch EventSub, and publishes the events through a Discord webhook.'
 layout: Doc
 framework: v3
 platform: AWS